 |VISITOR_INFO1_LIVE||youtube.com||Tries to estimate the users' bandwidth on pages with integrated YouTube videos.||1 Year||HTTP|

 |YSC||youtube.com||Registers a unique ID to keep statistics of what videos from YouTube the user has seen.||Session||HTTP|

-HoLP and HoFA role applicants not previously approved as a CLC HoLP or HoFA, are required to provide evidence of the steps they have taken to developed their legal and regulatory knowledge and skills in preparation for carrying out the role they are applying for.
+HoLP and HoFA Applicants not previously approved as a CLC HoLP/HoFA or SRA COLP/COFA are required to provide evidence of the steps which they have taken to develop their legal and regulatory knowledge and skills in preparation for carrying out the role they are applying for.
 Therefore, applicants should provide evidence of having recently completed an externally assessed compliance course/training, targeted at the responsibilities of being an appointed HoLP or HoFA.

-Applicants that are related to a switch or hive-off application and who are currently approved as a COLP or COFA, are not required to provide evidence of CPD training.
-However, they are required to provide written evidence from the SRA, confirming the dates when they were approved as a COLP or COFA.
+Applicants associated to a switch or hive-off application and who are currently approved as a COLP or COFA, are also required to provide evidence of CPD training and also provide written evidence from the SRA, confirming the dates when they were approved as a COLP or COFA

 Occupational and Professional Experience

 A HoLP applicant must at a minimum be an individual who is an Authorised Person (qualified lawyer) that holds a current and valid practice licence issued by regulator in England and Wales, free of conditions, and who meets the CLC’s fit and proper person requirements.